mabel-dev/opteryx/docs/03 SQL/02 Statements.md

     Bytes: Raw Byte Count
     Columns: List of columns and types

-EXPLAIN [NOOPT] query -> returns the plan for a query
+EXPLAIN query -> returns the plan for a query

 CREATE INDEX ON dataset (attribute1) -> creates an index